Data element: Example of ISO/IEC 11179 name in XML

+Where Person is the Object=Person, Property=Given and Representation term="Name".
+In this case the optional qualifier is not used, in spite of being implicit in the data element name.
+This requires knowledge based on data element name, rather than use of structured data.

+Definition

 In metadata, a data element definition is a human readable phrase or sentence associated with a data element within a data dictionary that describes the meaning or semantics of a data element.

 Data element definitions are critical for external users of any data system.
 Good definitions can dramatically ease the process of mapping one set of data into another set of data.
 This is a core feature of distributed computing and intelligent agent development.

 There are several guidelines that should be followed when creating high-quality data element definitions.